Floorp-Projects/Floorp/toolkit/components/telemetry/docs/internals/geckoview-streaming.rst

 GeckoView Streaming API
 =======================

-As an alternative to :doc:`GeckoView <../internals/geckoview>` mode, Telemetry can instead route Histogram samples and Scalar values out of Gecko to a Telemetry Delegate.
+As an alternative to the normal mode where Firefox Desktop records and sends data, Telemetry can instead route Histogram samples and Scalar values out of Gecko to a Telemetry Delegate.

 To do this, ``toolkit.telemetry.geckoview.streaming`` must be set to true, and Gecko must have been built with ``MOZ_WIDGET_ANDROID`` defined.

+See :doc:`this guide <../start/report-gecko-telemetry-in-glean>`
+for how to collect data in this mode.

 Details
 =======